Kwaleyela-Ikafa/blog-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project make sure to give it a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>